ZukisaNante/EAGLE/README.md

 # How it works!

-- First of all download the app and will show you all the nearby stations/locations.
+- First of all download the app and it will show you all the nearby stations/locations.
--
 - Reach the location and select the choice of your jetpack.
 - Every jetpack has instructions in it on how to operate it safely.
 - Also emegency number is accessible and our technicians are 24/7 available!